coralproject/design/README.md

 ###### Hypothesis driven design process flow
 1. Conceptualize *idea*.
 2. What *assumptions* can we make from this concept?
-3. What *hypothesis* can we formulate from these assumptions.
+3. What *hypothesis* can we formulate from these assumptions?
 <blockquote>If **[action]** then **[outcome]** because **[user need/problem has been addressed]**</blockquote>
-4. What *experiment* do we plan and conduct to test this hypothesis.
+4. What *experiment* do we plan and conduct to test this hypothesis?
 5. What did we *learn*?
 6. What will do *next*?

-When reaching out to help contribute with design, please let me know which area you would like to be involved in and follow the directions on the [contribute](contribute.md) page to get involved.
+When reaching out to help contribute with design, please let us know which area you would like to be involved in and follow the directions on the [contribute](contribute.md) page to get involved.

 #### Project Success

-1. Users distinct concerns are met with a personalized value proposition which is attractive and engaging.
+1. Users' distinct concerns are met with a personalized value proposition which is attractive and engaging.
 2. The platform is simple to understand and pleasing to use.
 3. The platform accurately meets the goals of the users.

 #### Project Failure

 1. Users have not had their needs properly identified nor met.
-2. The platform is unintuitive, cumbersome and adds complexity or frustration to their workflow.
+2. The platform is unintuitive, cumbersome, and adds complexity or frustration to their workflow.
 3. The platform fails to meet the goals of the users.

 #### Project Roadmap